York Motor Museum: History of the property

 From the late 1830s to 1859, the property was part of the Government Farm surrounding various government buildings such as the court house and survey office.

 As York Town Lot 101, the property was granted by the government to builder, wheelwright and furniture maker George Wansbrough on 12 May 1859 for £10; he constructed a cottage on the site which also had an oven, indicating the original use for the building was as a bakery.
 The first known baker at this location was Henry Beard in 1863.
-Henry was only there a short time and then became publican of Monger's York Hotel, before being sent to gaol for sheep stealing.
+Henry was only there a short time and then became publican of Monger's York Hotel, before being sent to jail for sheep stealing.
 He appears to have been replaced by John Thompson.

 The property was sold to Joseph Hardey in 1864 for £218.
 Hardey, of Peninsula Farm, one of the early settlers in Western Australia, died in May 1874 and the property continued to be owned by his executors.

 Henry Beard returned to the premises as a baker but then moved out in 1877.
 The next known tenant of these first buildings is James Archdeacon, who commenced business as a baker in the premises in 1879.
 Archdeacon left to go to Geraldton in 1883.
 The bakery was run by Henry Thielemann from 1886.
 Thielemann was Garman and the son of a baker, and had learned his trade in England.
 He and then his wife Jeannie continued to run the bakery until 1907.
 At the time, the building was also occupied by JJ Lawler.

 In 1907 the council ordered that both buildings on the property be removed "owing to their dilapidated condition".
 The building was demolished in December 1907 and property became a vacant block.

 One of the problems of the property was that the Avon Terrace footpath was above the building line.
 In the first half of 1907, the local manager of the Union Bank, J C Windsor asked the York Council to make a decision about lowering the footpath level to a "normal level" to facilitate construction of a "decent building" on the site.
 "How could people be expected to build if they do not know the proper levels", asked Cr Harris at a council meeting.
 The council agreed to lower the footpath at a cost of between £70 and £75.

 Windsor's wife, Adeline Hannah Windsor, then bought the property from the executors of Hardey's estate on 18 January 1908 for £733 five shillings.
 At the time, the property was rated as having a capital value of £1,200.
 Adeline was the daughter of Tasmanian engineer and successful foundry owner Ishmael Ernest Eldon Salisbury and the brother of engineer William Robert Peel Salisbury.
 Adeline Windsor also owned Central Buildings (and constructed the 1907 section) and a machinery store in Howick Street.